xp-runners/reference/README.md

 Execution
 ---------
-There are two execution models:
+There are three execution models:

 1. Run once, exit (*this is the default*)
 2. Watch a directory, spawn process every time a change occurs (*via `-watch {directory}`*)
+3. Start the process, keep it running until exits with exitcode 0 or the user presses enter (*via `-supervise`*)

 The second model is useful e.g. to implement continuous unittest running, see [here](https://github.com/xp-framework/xp-runners/pull/24).